AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 The [!DNL Content] search interface is quick and responsive, and provides a productive search-first experience.

 Apply filters and use metadata tags from asset details to narrow search results.
-For example, you may want to find an asset to help you build a new experience for your campaign.
+For example, you may want to find an asset of a particular file type or subject matter to help you build a new experience for your campaign.

 **To search for content to reuse**:

 1. In _[!DNL Content]_, select the **[!UICONTROL Assets]** section.

 1. Select an asset repository from the **[!UICONTROL Location]** list, or verify that you are looking at the correct asset repository. `GenStudio assets` is the default repository.

+   >[!IMPORTANT]
+   >
+   >The _Location_ list is available only when you [connect to an AEM repository](connect-aem-repo.md).

 1. Click **[!UICONTROL Search]** (magnifying glass) to enter a keyword or description.